-Don't believe the price tag.
-In the end, it's the market—that is, the level of other buyers' interest in the house, and their view of how it compares to other available houses—that rules.
+If you're in the market for a property, don't believe the price tag.
+In the end, it's the market—that is, the level of other buyers' interest in the place, and their view of how it compares to other available homes or real estate—that rules.

-Of course, other home sellers may set a more realistic, or even optimistic, price.
+Of course, other home sellers might set a more realistic, or even optimistic, price.
+Some are being strategic, not wanting to make buyers think, for example, that something is wrong with the place.

 In a cold market, where houses are moving slowly and demand is low, it's more common for sellers to set the list price that's meant to be "just right," so as to neither scare away potential buyers nor feel stuck if only one offer comes in at list price.